-In mammalian development, the initial left-right asymmetry first appears as cilia-driven leftward fluid flow on the ventral surface of the node, and the flow provides the initial cue for asymmetric gene expressions that actually determine asymmetric morphogenesis.
-The mechanisms that convert the flow to asymmetric gene expression, i.e. the flow sensing mechanism, remains controversial, with several models being proposed, and involvement of Ca^{2+} being suggested.
+In mammalian development, the initial left-right asymmetry first appears as cilia-driven leftward fluid flow on the ventral surface of the node, and this flow provides the initial cue for asymmetric gene expressions that actually determine asymmetric morphogenesis.
+The mechanisms that convert the flow to asymmetric gene expression, i.e. the flow sensing mechanism, remain controversial, with several models being proposed, and the involvement of $Ca^{2+}$ being suggested.

-We pursued this question by measuring Ca2+ dynamics in the node and found that the node cells cause apparently stochastic elevation of Ca2+, and its spatiotemporal distribution is equal at the left and right sides but becomes more frequent at the left after late headfold stage, when the flow-induced commitment occurs.
-This asymmetry was disrupted in dynein mutant iv/iv and pkd2^{-/-} mutants, in accordance to their leftright phenotypes.
+We pursued this question by measuring $Ca^{2+}$ dynamics in the node and found that the node cells apparently cause stochastic elevation of $Ca^{2+}$ .
+The spatiotemporal distribution is equal on the left and right sides but becomes more prevalent on the left after the late headfold stage, when flow-induced commitment occurs.
+This asymmetry was disrupted in dynein mutant iv/iv and pkd2-/- mutants, in accordance to their leftright phenotypes.

 Figure 1.
-Left: Distribution of Ca^{2+} elevation in a 2-somite wild-type node.
-Right: Time course of Ca^{2+} elevation frequency at the left and the right sides.
+Left: Distribution of $Ca^{2+}$ elevation in a 2-somite wild-type node.
+Right: Time course of $Ca^{2+}$ elevation frequency at the left and the right sides.

-Based on these findings, we are now examining the validity of the two major proposed models of flow sensing, mechanosensing and chemosensing, and a third novel mechanism.
+Based on these findings, we are now examining the validity of the two major proposed models of flow sensing, mechanosensing and chemosensing, as well as a third novel mechanism.